 Vincent C. Lombardi, Ph.D., Associate Professor .
 The objective of Dr. Lombardi's research career has been to investigate and understand the pathophysiology associated with inflammatory and infectious diseases and to biomarkers to identify these diseases.
 Presently, his work is focused on understand the contribution of plasmacytoid dendritic cells (pDCs) of the gut to systemic immunity and neurological function; the "so called" gut-brain axis. pDCs are professional antigen-presenting cells as well as professional interferon producing cells.
 They respond to pathogen-derived nucleic acid through the engagement of toll-like receptors 7 and 9. pDCs are also known to be activated in response to "self" nucleic acids and are implicated in autoimmunity.
 His working hypothesis is pDCs can be activated as well as inhibited by nucleic acid and their aberrant activation or inhibition can lead to chronic immune dysfunction as well as autoimmunity.

-Cyprian Rossetto Ph.D., Assistant Professor .
+Cyprian Rossetto Ph.D., Associate Professor .
 Research in the Rossetto laboratory focuses on i) the role of Kaposi's sarcoma-associated herpesvirus (KSHV) long non-coding RNA (lncRNA) in altering host and viral chromatin to modulate gene expression and ii) cis and trans acting factors required for Human Cytomegalovirus (HCMV) and KSHV viral DNA replication during lytic and latent infections.

 Paul Sumby Ph.D., Associate Professor .
 The group A Streptococcus (GAS; also known as Streptococcus pyogenes) is remarkable in its ability to cause a wide variety of human diseases, including pharyngitis (aka strep throat), pyoderma, rheumatic heart disease, puerperal sepsis, toxic shock syndrome, and necrotizing fasciitis (aka the flesh-eating infection).
 Research in the Sumby laboratory focuses on using genetic, genomic, transcriptomic, and proteomic approaches to identify molecular explanations for how GAS can cause such disease diversity.